 RFID Tire tag is being adopted rapidly in a growing number of tire industry processes and will deliver more transparency, fewer rejected tires and production failures and better control of materials.

 Major tire producers are investigating new technologies to support their internal production processes and to gather more data per process step for individual tires.
 Our RFID tire tag has emerged as the answer to the industry's problem.
-RFID (Radio-frequency identification) is a technology which will rapidly change the tire industry by supporting the improvement of the overall quality of individual tires.
+RFID (Radio-frequency identification) is a technology that will rapidly change the tire industry by supporting the improvement of the overall quality of individual tires.
 RFID tire tag provides benefits such as inventory management and casing tracking that help alleviate costs associated with the RFID technology.

 Furthermore, large volumes of data will be gathered to support decisions with better intelligence.
 RFID Tire tag is the booster for the "Industry 4.0 Development."